Welcome to issue no. 1 / 2007 of EWC News. 11th April 2007

 9. EWC research

-Since January 2006 a research project about European works councils in Austria (see report in EWC News 4/2006) has been conducted by Institute for Society and Social Policy at University of Linz.
-EWC members, trade union secretaries and representatives of the management have been questioned in twelve groups.
-The Linz researchers have identified several models similar to those of the German study of Prof. Kotthoff (see report in EWC News 3/2006).
-They examined the role of central management and ordered it into types.
-We present a selection of the results below:
+Since January 2006 a research project on European works councils in Austria is running at the Institute for Society and Social Policy at Linz University.
+EWC members, trade union secretaries and management representatives are interviewed in twelve groups.
+Similar to the German study by Prof. Kotthoff the Linz researchers identified several models.
+They have investigated the role of central management and classified into types.
+We present from now some selected results:

-In the case of type 1 the management feels the participation of the EWC to be important in terms of increasing identification with the enterprise and creating a positive image, both internal and external.
-The concern has frequently had good experience with a course of cooperation in its country of origin.
-This enhances the development of good cooperation at a European level.
+In type 1 the management feels the involvement of the EWC as important to increase identification with the company and to create a positive corporate image, both internally and externally.
+There is often good experience with the course of cooperation in the home country of the group, which fosters the emergence of a trustful cooperation at European level.

-In order to use its influence here, the EWC has coordinated its positions well internally and established a common political style of communication with central management.
-Only a small number of groups is characterised by the cooperative, consensus-oriented culture of type 1.
+In order to use its influence here, the EWC must coordinate its positions internally well and agree on a common policy style towards central management.
+Only a small, manageable number of groups is characterized by a cooperative and consensual culture of type 1.

 In the next issues of EWC News the other types will be outlined:

-• Type 2: The EWC as a forum for the presentation of group politics
+• Type 2: The EWC as a presentation forum for the group policy

-• Type 3: The marginalised EWC in an authoritarian corporate culture.
+• Type 3: The marginal EWC in the authoritarian corporate culture.

-Hand in hand with the works council in Eastern Europe?
+Hand in hand with the works council to Eastern Europe?

-"Market Efficiency and Workers' Participation Rights" is the title of a research project launched at the Institute for Economic Sociology at University of Vienna - in cooperation with the Viennese Research and Advice Centre of the Working World (FORBA) and the Warwick Business School (UK) in September 2006.
-Researchers want to find out whether multinational enterprises, with their headquarters in Western Europe, transfer their social policies to their subsidiaries in Central and Eastern Europe.
-Or do they perhaps choose locations in Central and East European countries because trade unions have fewer rights and works councils are hardly known there?
+"Market Efficiency and Workers' Participation Rights" - this is the title of a research project launched at the Institute for Economic Sociology at University of Vienna in cooperation with the Viennese Research and Advice Centre of the Working World (FORBA) and the Warwick Business School (UK) in September 2006.
+Researchers want to find out whether multinational enterprises, with their headquarters in Western Europe, transfer their social policies to their subsidiaries in central and Eastern Europe.
+Or do they perhaps choose locations in central and East European countries because trade unions have fewer rights and works councils are hardly known there?
 The following documents are only available in German:

 10. Interesting web pages